Here's how to sail through an interview without the gimmicky, salesy feeling.

 Bring your secret weapon: great questions

-How can you make sure that your questions will impress the hiring manager?
+How can you make sure that your questions will impress the hiring manager or interviewer?
 First, do your research.
 If an answer can be found on the company's website or in the annual report, asking the question may raise a red flag and make you look lazy or unprepared.
 Second, read about big-picture industry trends.
 If you are interviewing for a position that's being affected by emerging technology or disrupted by customer demand, you may ask the hiring manager about his or her take on it.

 Finally, be curious.
 Ask about the hiring manager's biggest challenge, and how someone in your position might contribute to a solution.
 When the hiring manager thinks about his or her best employee, what specifically comes to mind?
 Which accomplishments of the team is he or she most proud of and why?
 The answer will reveal important information about the department's culture, trajectory, and values.
 They will also underscore the seriousness with which you take the interview and the opportunity.